 - Salt to taste

-Preheat about 1 Tbsp of cooking oil in a medium saucepan, add in garlic and shallots and stir fry for about 1 minute.
-Add in coriander powder, galangal powder, salt , sweet soy sauce, brown sugar, and bay leaves.
-Place the cut tofu inside the pan, cover with just enough water.
-Bring to a boil and then lower to let it gently simmer until the water evaporates half and then turn the tofu over and boil until the water is almost all evaporated and the spices are absorbed
+Place the cut tofu and tempe inside a large pot, add in water until it just barely cover the tofu and tempe.
+Add in coriander , galangal, salt , sweet soy sauce, brown sugar, and bay leaves.
+Stir a little bit to mix the spices.
+Bring to a boil and then lower to let them gently simmer until the water evaporates half and then turn the tofu and tempe over and boil until the water is almost all evaporated and the spices are absorbed

 Remove from the pot and let them cool down.
-Preheat oil and pan fried the tofu on all sides until golden to dark brown before serving and serve with chili if you like
+Preheat oil and pan fried the tofu on all sides until golden brown before serving and serve with chili if you like